 \section{Introduction}

 A growing body of work has found that models with high average test performance can still make systemic errors, which occur when the model performs significantly worse on a semantically meaningful (\ie{} united by a human-understandable concept) subset of the data \citep{buolamwini2018gender, chung2019slice, oakden2020hidden, singla2021understanding, ribeiro2022adaptive}.
 For example, past works have demonstrated that models trained to diagnose skin cancer from dermoscopic images sometimes rely on spurious artifacts (\eg{} surgical skin markers that some dermatologists use to mark lesions); consequently, they have different performance on images with or without those spurious artifacts \citep{winkler2019association, mahmood2021detecting}.
-More broadly, finding systemic errors can help us detect algorithmic bias \citep{buolamwini2018gender} or sensitivity to distribution shifts \citep{sagawa2020distributionally, singh2020don}.\extrafootertext{* Denotes equal contribution.}
+More broadly, finding systemic errors can help us detect algorithmic bias \citep{buolamwini2018gender} or sensitivity to distribution shifts \citep{sagawa2020distributionally, singh2020don}.

-In this work, we focus on what we call the \emph{blindspot discovery} problem, which is the problem of finding an image classification model's systemic errors\footnote{ In past work, ``systemic errors'' have also been called ``failure modes'' or ``hidden stratification.''
-We introduce ``blindspot'' to mean the same thing and use it make it clear when we are specifically discussing blindspot discovery.} without making many of the assumptions considered in related works (\eg{} we do not assume access to metadata to define semantically meaningful subsets of the data, tools to produce counterfactual images, a specific model structure or training process, or a human in the loop).
+In this work, we focus on what we call the \emph{blindspot discovery} problem, which is the problem of finding an image classification model's systemic errors without making many of the assumptions considered in related works (\eg{} we do not assume access to metadata to define semantically meaningful subsets of the data, tools to produce counterfactual images, a specific model structure or training process, or a human in the loop).
 We call methods for addressing this problem Blindspot Discovery Methods (\bdm{}s) \egcite{kim2019multiaccuracy, sohoni2020no, singla2021understanding, d2021spotlight, eyuboglu2022domino}.

 We note that blindspot discovery is an emerging research area and that there has been more emphasis on developing new \bdm{}s than on formalizing the problem itself.
 Consequently, we propose a problem formalization, summarize different approaches for evaluating \bdm{}s, and summarize several high-level design choices made by \bdm{}s.
 When we do this, we observe the following two gaps.
 First, existing evaluations are based on an incomplete knowledge of the model's blindspots, which limits the types of measurements and claims they can make.
 Second, dimensionality reduction is a relatively underexplored aspect of \bdm{} design.